Support for Communities

 Coalition Building: Collaborating with other stakeholders, such as healthcare providers, advocacy organizations, and community leaders, strengthens advocacy efforts and amplifies the voices of rural cancer patients.
 Building coalitions at the state capitol allows advocates to leverage collective expertise, resources, and influence to advance shared goals and priorities for rural cancer care.

-Wade Swenson, MD, advocating for fertility preservation for cancer patients at the Minnesota Captiol.
+Above: RCI founder Dr. Wade Swenson advocating for fertility preservation for cancer patients at the Minnesota Capitol.